-Balance Your Administrative Duties with Your Remaining Workload

-Some faculty view the chair position as a "career killer": The job takes time away from the research and course improvement needed for promotion, and it holds a high probably of alienating other faculty members when tough decisions are made, yet promises only a low probability of making friends and influencing people."
+Balance Your Administrative Duties with Your Remaining Workload improvement needed for promotion, and it holds a high probably of alienating other faculty members when tough decisions are made, yet promises only a low probability of making friends and influencing people."
 These concerns should be carefully considered, but their reality is less frightening.
 For every example of a career suffering even modestly because of service as chair, there are dozens of examples of people who are able to successfully balance administration, teaching, and research and whose willingness to make difficult decisions gained them the respect of their peers.
 Be reasonable about your workload and plan accordingly.
 Talk to your dean to see if you can gain a better sense of how the demands of the position might affect your schedule.
 Perhaps you can negotiate an additional course release in order to keep an important scholarly project on track, make arrangements to team-teach a course, or receive additional graduate support for your research project.
 Most senior administrators have confronted the same question of balancing priorities, and you will discover that there is far more understanding and support than you may realize.
 Be candid with your dean about your fears.
 You will likely receive advice on how to handle difficult situations, and you will gain a clearer sense of how well you'll be supported by upper administration.